codurance/site/_posts/2018-10-01-safety-musings.md

 Looking at the paradigms from the constraints point of view, it makes sense that we went first with structured programming.
 It becomes much easier to add constraints little by little.
 The easiest ones first, then the most difficult ones later.
 We are automating discipline bit by bit into the way that we work.

-A recommendation on structured programming, one that wasn't really enforced by the compiler/interpreter of the language is the avoidance of global state.
+But we don't only rely on the language for constrains: a recommendation on structured programming, one that wasn't really enforced by the compiler/interpreter of the language, is the avoidance of global state.
 Is interesting as well that in OOP languages, the recommended way of dealing with the state of objects is to hide the state and only allow access through the public methods of the object.
 We did recognise that state changes are problematic.

 ### Types